- The best place for flight training: discussion

-First of all, let me make a small introduction.
+First of all, let me introduce myself.

-I am Viktor, and I am from Russia.
-Currently I am looking for a pilot job.
-I have a FAA CPL with IR and ME ratings and 260 flight hours.
 I finished the first step, and I totally understand that it is only the beginning of a long path.
 If you know somebody who is interested in a low hour pilot, regardless of terms and payment size, please let me know, I will greatly appreciate it.

 In my blog I am describing how I answered the very popular question “how to be a pilot” for myself, and will describe my next steps like getting my first pilot job and my career progress.
 Sometimes I post my thoughts and doubts here.